bitfinexcom/bfx-reports-framework/README.md

 ## Run

-As to run the software, is needed to run the network and each component separately.
+As to run the software, is needed to run the network and services separately.

 ### Run grenache network